A colossal cloud of Sahara dust is smothering the Caribbean en route to the US | Science-Environment

 It also prevents tropical waves from forming during the Atlantic hurricane season, which runs June 1 to November 30.June and July usually have the highest dust concentration on average, with plumes travelling anywhere from 5,000 feet to 20,000 feet above the ground, DaSilva said.In June 2020, a record-breaking cloud of Sahara dust smothered the Caribbean.

-A massive cloud of dust from the Sahara Desert, heading toward the United States, blanketed most of the Caribbean on Monday in the biggest event of its kind this year.
+A massive cloud of dust from the Sahara Desert blanketed most of the Caribbean on Monday in the biggest event of its kind this year as it heads toward the United States.

-The cloud extended some 2,000 miles (3,200 kilometres) from Jamaica to well past Barbados in the eastern Caribbean, and some 750 miles (1,200 kilometres) from the Turks and Caicos Islands in the northern Caribbean down south to Trinidad and Tobago.
+The cloud extended some 3,200 km (2,000 miles) from Jamaica to well past Barbados in the eastern Caribbean and some 1,200 km (750 miles) from the Turks and Caicos Islands in the northern Caribbean down south to Trinidad and Tobago.

 ''It's very impressive,'' said Alex DaSilva, lead hurricane expert with AccuWeather.